 4. Marriage of Lord Shiva and Goddess Parvati

-After the penance of Lord Shiva seemed to be never-ending, as the tales have it, the Gods in the Heaven had Goddess Sati was reborn as Parvati in the family of God Himalaya.
-She too performed a penance to break Shiva’s meditation and win his attention, and when none of it worked, as it is said, she sought the help of Kamadeva – the God of Love and Passion who summoned Parvati to dance in front of Shiva.
-When Parvati danced, Kaamadeva shot his arrow of passion at Shiva breaking his penance.
+After the penance of Lord Shiva seemed to be never-ending, as the tales have it, Goddess Sati reborn as Parvati performed penance to break Shiva’s meditation.
+She won his attention, and when none of it worked for gods of Swarga loka (Heaven).
+It is said, she sought the help of Kamadeva – the God of Love and Passion who summoned Parvati to dance in front of Shiva.
+When Parvati danced, Kamadeva shot his arrow of passion at Shiva breaking his penance.

-Their marriage was solemnized a day before Amavasya in the month of Phalgun, this very day of their unison is celebrated every year as the Maha Shivaratri.
+Their marriage was solemnized a day before Amavasya in the month of Phalgun, this very day of their unison is celebrated every year as the Maha Shivratri.

 5. Observing Night-Long Vigil

 The exuberant festival of Maha Shivratri, if observed throughout the night, provides an ideal ambiance to experience the natural upsurge of spiritual energy.
 Flabbergastingly observed with explosive meditations and spectacular musical performances, this unrivaled celestial extravaganza opens up the tremendous spiritual possibilities of the night.
 The night-long Vigil interspersed with colorful cultural presentations from around the globe expresses the eloquence of the festival.

 6. Celebration In Many-A-Way